Azure/Azure-Sentinel/Solutions/Armis/Data Connectors/ArmisAlerts/README.md

 ## Installing for the users

-After the solution is published, we can find the connector in the connector gallery of Azure Sentinel among other connectors in Data connectors section of Sentinel.
+After the solution is published, we can find the connector in the connector gallery of Microsoft Sentinel among other connectors in Data connectors section of Sentinel.

 i.
-Go to Azure Sentinel -> Data Connectors
+Go to Microsoft Sentinel -> Data Connectors

 ii.
 Click on the ArmisAlerts connector, connector page will open.